Dharmaguptaka Vinaya

 Final Ruling

-‘If a bhikkhunī stores a spare bowl, it’s a nissaggiya pācittiya.’”
+‘If a bhikkhunī keeps a spare bowl, it’s a nissaggiya pācittiya.’”

 Explanation